boguszpawlowski/Chassis/README.md

 ```

 ## The problem
-Dealing with complex form logic is a standard task for almost any software project.
-When dealing with multiple inputs and outputs it is hard to keep the code clean, concise and consistent across the codebase.
+Dealing with complex form logic is a standard task for almost any modern application.
+When dealing with multiple inputs and outputs it is hard to keep the code clean, concise and consistent across the project.
-Chassis is a library that tries to solve this problems by offering a lightweight dsl for building your form data, managing it state and notifying you about any changes, as well as enabling you to compose your own validation rules.
+Chassis is a library that tries to solve this problems by offering a lightweight dsl for building your form data, managing it state and propagating the changes to the UI, as well as enabling you to compose your own validation logic.

 ## Concept
 The Chassis is a very simple concept.
 At its core its just a `StateFlow` of the class representing your form data, with an additional functions for updating the fields and peeking the value.

 ## Advantages